lkrey/lkrey/README.md

 she/her

 ####  🤠  Fun facts:
-I play competitive tennis, enjoy dirtbiking, and will try (almost) any extreme sport.
+I love to play tennis, enjoy dirtbiking, and will try (almost) any extreme sport.
 Additionally, I have always wanted to learn how to play Bridge, the card game!
 Please reach out if you know how to play or want somebody to learn with.

 #### 👩‍💻 Technical Skills:
-Proficient: Javascript, React, MaterialUI
+Proficient: Typescript, Javascript, React.JS, MaterialUI

 Knowledgeable: Typescript, React Hooks, AWS, Kubernetes, Docker